-An electronic DMR reporting system (NetDMR) is available at www.deq.louisiana.gov/ using the following path: Enforcement - NetDMR.
+electronic DMR reporting (NetDMR) available An system is at www.deq.louisiana.gov/ using the following path: Enforcement - NetDMR.
 Permittees must use this online system, unless a waiver is granted by the Office of Environmental Compliance - Enforcement Division, Permit Compliance Unit (PCU).
-If granted, Discharge Monitoring Reports shall be submitted to the Enforcement Division, Office of Environmental Compliance, Department of Environmental Quality, P. O. Box 4312, Baton Rouge, LA 70821-4312.
-DMRs must be electronically submitted in accordance with LAC 33:I.2101.A and B no later than the 28th day of the month following the reporting period.
+If granted, Discharge Monitoring Reports shall be submitted to the Enforcement Division, Office of Environmental Compliance, Department of Environmental Quality, P.O.
+Box 4312, Baton Rouge, LA 70821-4312.
+DMRs must be electronically submitted in accordance with LAC 33:I.2101.A and B no that than the 28th day of the month following the reporting period.

+PART II

-PART II OTHER CONDITIONS
+OTHER CONDITIONS